 Co-founder, owner and blogger for Seikkailijattaret, a Finnish online travel magazine for females.

 I’m currently cycling through Latin America, from Argentina to Mexico.
 The yellow dots are the planned route.
-I started the journey in Tierra del Fuego and at the moment I’m in Colombia after cycling in Argentina, Chile, Uruguay, Brazil and Paraguay.
-I crossed Bolivia by bus and flew from Peru to Ecuador because of floods.
-Now I’m in Cali, busy dancing salsa until I get sick of it!
+I started the journey in Tierra del Fuego, and after cycling through Argentina, Chile, Uruguay, Brazil, Paraguay and Ecuador (and bits of Peru), I’m now dancing salsa in Cali, Colombia.